AhmadCodes/defect_detector/README.md

 ### Requirements

-Before running the Defect Detection GUI, ensure that you have the following prerequisites:
+Before running the Defect Detection GUI and the library, ensure that you have the following prerequisites:

-- Python installed on your system.
+- **Python 3.10** installed on your system.
 - Required libraries:
   - Gradio
   - NumPy
+  - ultralytics (for object detection using yolov8n)
-  -
+  - opencv-python

 ### Installation